Observability

 option httplog

-default_backend webfarm
+default_backend example-backend

 • To make the configuration changes persist after a reboot, go to the Setup tab and click Save within the Configuration section.